 My biggest difficulties have been:

-1. Adapting to WordPress changes
+- Adapting to WordPress changes

-2. Adding high-quality visual content into written articles
+- Adding high-quality visual content into written articles

 For #1, WordPress switching to the new Gutenberg editor was quite a headache.
 I had to change my whole content uploading and formatting strategy, which took months.
 While I’m happy with the end result, transitions like that are really tough.
 To make it even more problematic, I was in the middle of a website redesign when WordPress switched to Gutenberg, and many of the features the design agency created for me only worked with WordPress’ classic editor, which was a pretty big setback for me.

 For #2, I think we all know how important visual content is becoming for content marketing.
 To me, that means creating high-quality visual graphics.
-There are plenty of folks on UpWork who I think would be a great fit for us, but it’s another roadblock getting them up to speed and part of our content writing process.
+There are plenty of folks on UpWork who I think would be a great fit for us, but it’s another roadblock getting them up to speed and part of our content creation process.
 Videos are another area I struggle with but recognize the importance of.
 Video content is its own beast and requires its own expertise, so tackling it is a huge job, but no doubt it will be essential to have good video content moving forward.

 Share 1 success you have had with creating great content.